mariusz-schimke/SensitiveString/README.md

+## HotChocolate (GraphQL)

+To use `SensitiveString` and `SensitiveEmail` in GraphQL inputs and responses, install a dedicated [NuGet package](https://www.nuget.org/packages/SensitiveString.HotChocolate/).

 ## Disclaimer

 This is a proof of concept.
 If you find any issues using the package or have any thoughts on it, your comments reported as issues are more than welcome!